-With his kind permission, I’m posting another one of Craig Pindell’s Never Forget images and some of his words here today.
+With his kind permission, for the third year I’m posting one of Craig Pindell’s Never Forget series of photographs and some of his words in remembrance of the attack on New York’s World Trade Center on September 11th 2001.

 About the project, from the man himself: